• Disease Overview

 Signs & Symptoms

 The onset, severity and type of symptoms can vary greatly in individuals with a specific type of porphyria.
-This variation may depend on, in part, the amount of residual enzyme activity in each individual.
-Individuals with more significant enzyme deficiency may have more severe symptoms and earlier onset.
-Individuals with partial deficiency will have milder symptoms, and some individuals will not develop any symptoms (asymptomatic).
-It is important to note that affected individuals may not have all of the symptoms discussed below.
+This variation may depend on, in part, the amount of residual enzyme activity in each person.
+People with more significant enzyme deficiency may have more severe symptoms and earlier onset.
+People with partial deficiency will have milder symptoms and some people will not develop any symptoms (asymptomatic).
+It is important to note that affected individuals may not have all the symptoms discussed below.
 Affected individuals should talk to their medical team about their specific case, associated symptoms and overall prognosis.

 • < Previous section